Laser Hair Removal

 Waxing can increase the risk of skin infection, because waxing pulls out the hairs, when hairs grow back an ingrown hair can occur due to disruption of the follicle.
 This can occur especially in patients with curly hair.
 If the ingrown hair is not treated, it can lead to an infection.

-For summer months, we would typically recommend patients to not do laser hair removal of the bikini due to sun exposure.
+For summer months, we would typically recommend patients to not do laser hair removal of the bikini area due to sun exposure.
 We do not recommend laser hair removal to patients who are tan, because it runs the risk of burning and blistering.
 Waxing is fine to do in the summer.

 What are the Complications of Laser Hair Removal?